dotnet/corefxlab/docs/Span.md

 #Design/Representation
 We will provide two different implementations of Span\<T\>:
-- Fast Span (avaliable on runtimes with special support for spans)
+- Fast Span (availiable on runtimes with special support for spans)
-- Slow Span (avaliable on all current .NET runtimes, even existing ones, e.g. .NET 4.5)
+- Slow Span (availiable on all current .NET runtimes, even existing ones, e.g. .NET 4.5)

 The fast implementation, will rely on "ref field" support and will look as follows: